-The National Council for Development and International Solidarity (CNDSI) is a framework for dialogue and regular concertation between all of the development and international solidarity stakeholders on guidelines for development policy.
+The National Council for Development and International Solidarity (CNDSI) is France’s forum for dialogue and regular consultation between all development and international solidarity stakeholders on the guidelines, objectives and resources of France’s development policy.

-The National Council for Development and International Solidarity (CNDSI) provides a forum for multi-stakeholders where open high-level dialogue can be conducted on the challenges related to development and international solidarity policy.
+The National Council for Development and International Solidarity (CNDSI) is a multi-stakeholder forum where open high-level dialogue can be conducted on the challenges of development and international solidarity policy.

 The CNDSI aims to provide a forum for regular and open concertation between the various development and international solidarity stakeholders regarding the objectives, guidelines, coherence and means of French development policy.

 Since 2015, the CNDSI has met three times a year.
-Summaries of its discussions are available on this portal (in French).
+Summaries of its discussions are available here (in French).

-The 53 prominent figures that make up the CNDSI are divided into groups to represent the various components of civil society: NGOs, unions, employers, businesses, parliament members, local governments, universities and research centres.
-An eighth group of foreign prominent figures rounds out the Council (and is what makes it such a unique forum).
+The 53 prominent figures who make up the CNDSI are divided into groups to represent the various components of civil society: NGOs, unions, employers, businesses, parliament members, local governments, universities and research centres.
+An eighth group of high-level foreign figures rounds out the Council (and is what makes it such a unique forum).

-The Ministry responsible for development chairs the CNDSI.
+The CNDSI is chaired by the Minister for Europe and Foreign Affairs or Minister of State.
 A board composed of one representative from every group meets regularly to jointly choose and work on the main items on the Council’s agenda.